DragonL57/gem-assist-linux/README.md

 # Gem-assist - A Personal Assistant In Your Terminal

-Gem-Assist is a Python-based personal assistant that leverages the power of Google's Gemini models(and other) to help you with various tasks.
+Gem-Assist is a Python-based personal assistant that leverages the power of LLMs like Google's Gemini models to help you with various tasks.
 It's designed to be versatile and extensible, offering a range of tools to interact with your system and the internet.
-(These were written by AI)

 ## Features

-- **Powered by LLM:** Utilizes LLM's for natural language understanding and generation.
+- **Powered by LLM:** Utilizes models like Gemini-2.0-Flash for natural language understanding and generation.
 - **Two-Phase Reasoning:** Uses a deliberate two-step process:
   1. **Reasoning Phase:** First plans approach without executing tools
   2. **Execution Phase:** Follows the reasoning plan to execute tools and provide answers
-- **In-depth Research:** Performs multiple search iterations using various tools to gather comprehensive information.
+- **In-depth Research:** Performs intelligent search operations optimized to avoid rate limits while gathering comprehensive information.
+- **Modular Architecture:** Organized into logical components that are easy to maintain and extend.
-- **Tool-based architecture:** Equipped with a variety of tools for tasks like:
+- **Tool-based Architecture:** Equipped with a variety of tools for tasks like:
-  - Web searching (DuckDuckGo, Google, Meta-search)
+  - Web searching (DuckDuckGo, filtered search)
+  - Web content extraction with intelligent rate limit handling
   - File system operations (listing directories, reading/writing files, etc.)
+  - Document processing (Excel, PDF, Word files)
   - System information retrieval
   - Reddit interaction
   - Running shell commands
+  - Code execution with Python
   - And more!
 - **Customizable:** Easily configure the assistant's behavior and extend its capabilities with new tools.
 - **Simple Chat Interface:** Interact with the assistant through a straightforward command-line chat interface.
-- **Memory:** Can save notes between conversation and remember them.
-- **Saving Conversation:** Save and load previous conversations.
+- **Conversation Management:** Save and load previous conversations.
-- **Commands:** Supports creating/executing (code), use `/commands` for more information.
+- **Commands:** Supports executing various commands with the `/command` syntax.
-- **Clean UI for Search Results:** Search tools show only completion time and result count instead of verbose content.
-- **Extension:** For now you are required to write some code to extend its capabilities like adding commands to `CommandExecutor` or making new tools, there should be enough examples in `gem/builtin_commands.py` for commands and `utility.py` for tools
+- **Intelligent Web Strategy:** Optimized to get rich information while minimizing rate limit issues.

 ## Getting Started